tbarua1/Online_Shopping_App_Team-2/README.md

 - Html5
 - CSS3
-- java
+- javaScript
 - BootStrap (Grid & Frameworks)
-- for DataBase we use MySQL
+- for DataBase we use MySQL connected with SQLYOG
 - Java
 - Servlets & Jsp
 - Hibernate